Skip to main content

 Weed treatment is included

-Targeted weed spot-treatment is included in the Lawn Health and Full Lawn Care plans.
-If you're on the Cutting Only plan, weed treatment is available as an ad-hoc service (£15–25 per visit).
+Targeted weed spot-treatment is included in The Lawn Care Plan.
+Not on a plan?
+Weed treatment is available as a one-off service (£15–25 per visit).

 Weed treatment questions